-- 18.4 In making its recommendation of the appropriate remedy, the Expert Panel will consider the ongoing harm to the Complainant, as well as the harm the remedies will create for other, unrelated, good faith domain name registrants operating within the gTLD. - 18.5 The Expert Panel may also determine whether the Complaint was filed "without merit," and, if so, award the appropriate sanctions on a graduated scale, including: - 18.5.1 Temporary bans from filing Complaints; - 18.5.2 Imposition of costs of registry operator, including reasonable attorney fees; and - 18.5.3 Permanent bans from filing Complaints after being banned temporarily.
+- Providing for the termination of a Registry Agreement. - In making its recommendation of the appropriate remedy, the Expert Panel will consider the ongoing harm to the Complainant. - While still under consideration, the The Expert Panel may also determine whether the Complaint was filed "without merit," and, if so, award the appropriate sanctions on a graduated scale, including: - Temporary bans from filing Complaints; - Imposition of costs of registry operator, including reasonable attorney fees;